 What is pupil voice?

 Pupil voice refers to pupils’ participation, contribution and influence in a school context (MacBeath, 2006).
-Various studies have confirmed the benefits of pupil voice: increased pupil engagement, improved relationship between pupils and teachers, better communication between pupils and the school, and providing the right conditions for the school community to become a learning community (Mitra, 2001 and Rudduck et al, 2003).
-Czerniawski and Kidd (2011:xxxvii) describe how some advocates of pupil voice conceptualise it as being irrespective of government agendas, global market forces and neo-liberal agendas.
-Whilst Fletcher (2012) reminds us that pupil voice should not be idolised; nevertheless, pupil voice could be a powerful voice to depict the reality in schools and to forge the way forward.
+Various studies have confirmed the benefits of pupil voice: increased pupil engagement, improved relationship between pupils and teachers, better communication between pupils and the school, and providing the right conditions for the school community to become a learning community (Mitra, 2001; Rudduck et al., 2003).
+Czerniawski and Kidd (2011, p. xxxvii) describe how some advocates of pupil voice conceptualise it as being irrespective of government agendas, global market forces and neoliberal agendas.
+While Fletcher (2012) reminds us that pupil voice should not be idolised, pupil voice could nevertheless be a powerful voice to depict the reality in schools and to forge the way forward.

 For schools interested in how to introduce, organise and manage pupil voice, the website Pupil Voice Wales, provides excellent advice and examples.

 This is an agenda I have taken up in my doctoral research, which explores the potential of pupils to be assessors in quality assurance of Maltese schools.
 The main purpose of my research has been to reveal the quality indicators of a ‘good’ school from the pupils’ perspective.
 I wanted to take practical and positive steps to conflate two agendas in Malta: firstly the pressure on Malta’s educational system for accountability after high investment and, secondly, the rhetoric of national Maltese policies to favour the inclusion of children’s voice (Ministry of Education, Employment and the Family, Draft National Children’s Policy, 2011).
-I have used pupil focus groups to help design a survey, recently completed by 1618 primary and secondary children aged between 8 and 15, across State schools in Malta and am now conducting interviews with pupils and Heads of Schools to discuss the way forward, having revealed the indicators of quality as reported by these pupils.
+I have used pupil focus groups to help design a survey, recently completed by 1,618 primary and secondary children aged between eight and 15, across state schools in Malta, and am now conducting interviews with pupils and heads of schools to discuss the way forward, having revealed the indicators of quality as reported by these pupils.